SanderMertens/flecs/docs/HierarchiesManual.md

 }
 ```

 These benefits are most noticeable if a parent has many children, or when an application only needs to access children of a specific parent.
 For example, an application may load multiple scenes into memory, where only one scene is rendered and actively updated.
-With `ChildOf` hierarchies, children for different parents are stored separately from each other, which means that filtering out entities for a different scene can be (close to) a zero cost operation.
+With `ChildOf` hierarchies, children for different parents are stored separately from each other, which means that filtering out entities for a different scene can be a near zero cost operation.

 When an application has both many different parents _and_ a need to access children of different parents simultaneously however, `ChildOf` hierarchies can become expensive.
 There are several factors contributing to that cost: